 - + Key points: Overview of hospitalisations

 • Hospitalisation rates are consistently higher in females of all ages greater than 16 years.
-In 2014-15 the most common causes of hospital separations for all ages were: dialysis; digestive system diseases; and symptoms and abnormal findings.
+In 2016-17 the most common causes of hospital separations for all ages were: dialysis; other factors influencing health; and digestive system diseases.

 - + Background: Overview of hospitalisations